This profile is part of a paid investor education campaign.*

 Market Insights: Existing LPs will Struggle to Match Demand

 The market for legal Canadian-grown medical cannabis is growing exponentially due to expanding legislation.
-In the nearly four years since the federal government began the commercial-access program, approximately 130,000 Canadians have registered to purchase medical cannabis from LPs as of December 31, 2016, reports The Canadian Press.
-That figure is 32 percent higher than the end of September 2016 and up 1,544 percent from mid-2014.
+In the nearly four years since the federal government began the commercial-access program, approximately 167,754 Canadians have registered to purchase medical cannabis from LPs as of March 31, 2017.
+That figure is nearly 60 percent higher than the end of September 2016.

-Canadian Prime Minister Justin Trudeau is set to table legislation to legalize recreational marijuana in Parliament in the spring of 2017.
-Deloitte’s recent report, titled “Recreational Marijuana: Insights and Opportunities”, estimates Canadian recreational cannabis could reach retail sales of $6 billion by 2021.
-Deloitte also projects that satisfying the recreational cannabis market will require 600,000 kilograms of marijuana production annually, which is far more than the current capacity of existing LPs under the ACMPR.
+The Government of Canada under Liberal leader Justin Trudeau is targeting 2018 as the official start to a legalized recreational cannabis market.
+Deloitte’s report, titled “Recreational Marijuana: Insights and Opportunities”, estimates Canadian recreational cannabis could reach retail sales of $6 billion by 2021.
+The Parliamentary Budget Office estimates that satisfying the recreational cannabis market will require 655,000 kilograms of marijuana production annually, which is far more than the current capacity of existing ACMPR Licensed Producers.

 Future Harvest: Supplying Fertilizer to Growers and Revenue to Shareholders